Durable, extremely lightweight design; Great battery life; Strong performance; Vivid display with sharp detail

 The LG Gram 2-in-1 offers powerful performance and nearly 12 hours of battery life in a lightweight, durable chassis.

 It seems like LG's getting the hang of this laptop thing.
 The company's latest system, the LG Gram 14 2-in-1 (reviewed at $1,499), is unbelievably light but rugged enough to take a bump or two.
 Thanks to its Whiskey Lake CPU, it's a serious workhorse, churning through the productivity flotsam.
 And with over 11 hours of battery life, this machine can handle both work and play with ease.
 It can transform into a variety of forms suited to different uses, and a pen is included.
-The Gram is a great choice for mobile professionals -- if they can deal with a somewhat-dim display and weak audio.
+The Gram is a great choice for mobile professionals looking for one of the best Surface Pro alternatives -- if they can deal with a somewhat-dim display and weak audio.

 LG Gram 2-in-1 Price and Availability